 Women dealing with anxiety may benefit from including rich sources of tryptophan, such as eggs, turkey, fish, dairy, tofu, legumes, salmon, nuts, pumpkin and sesame seeds, into their diets.
 These protein rich foods also help satiety and regulate blood glucose (sugar) levels.

 Including at least three serves of oily fish (salmon, sardines, tuna, trout, anchovy, mackerel) a week will help to meet the EFSA (European Food Safety Authority) recommended a daily intake of 250 mg per day of EPA and DHA, plus an additional 100 to 200 mg of DHA.
 By eating fish (rather than supplements) you will also consume vitamins A, D& B as well as some minerals.

 Vegan sources of Omega 3 ALA include flax, pumpkin, and chia seeds walnuts, as well as leafy green vegetables, soya beans, algae

 If you get the post-lunch energy slump and cravings for simple carbohydrates like crisps, bread, chocolate and caffeine it may be an indicator that your blood glucose (sugar) levels are erratic.

-Eating three nutritious low GI meals per day plus a protein-based snack or two may help stabilise your mood and keep blood glucose levels stable.
+Eating three nutritious low GI meals per day plus a protein-based snack or two may help stabilise blood glucose levels and therefore your mood and energy.
 Erratic meal times and skipping meals may trigger overeating and binge-eating which will make the blood sugar rollercoaster continue.